Shaadalam9/shuttle-boarding/README.md

 1. People who did not read instructions.
 2. People who did not give consent.

+### Configuration of project
+Configuration of the project needs to be defined in `shuttle-boarding/config`.
+Please use the `default.config` file for the required structure of the file.
+If no custom config file is provided, `default.config` is used.
+The config file has the following parameters:
+* `data`: location of the response file.
+* `plots`: location for the saving the figures.
+* `plotly_template`: template used to make graphs in the analysis.

 ## List of Figures

 1. [Gender Distribution](#gender-distribution)